j-sokol/j-sokol.github.io/index.md

 ![](files/2.jpg)

-We thought of one place - Shuixian Gong Market, the food market with the longest history of 300+ years in Tainan.
-Some people already hinted us that mostly elderlies go there to shop, so it looks like a perfect place to explore local problems and talk about them with the locals.
-We expect to investigate the core issues of food wasting and all trash creation in Tainan and find some nifty improvements that could be implemented.
+As Shuixian Gong Market is the food market with the longest history of 300+ years in Tainan, some people already hinted us that mostly elderlies go there to shop.
+However, it looks like a perfect place to us to explore local problems and discuss with the locals.
+We tried to investigate the core issues of food wasting and all trash creation in Tainan and gain inspirations of nifty improvements that could be implemented.

 ![](files/3.jpg)